-We’d like to end our special project with a couple of good habits that distinguish rich people from poor ones
+We’d like to shed light on a couple of good habits that distinguish rich people from poor ones

 PaySpace Magazine wishes you every success.
-We hope you will reach your goals for 2019, and it would be great if top 10 Forbes men’s tips and advice could facilitate this process somehow.
+We hope you will reach your goals for 2021, and it would be great if these tips and advice could facilitate this process somehow.

 Let’s remember who we were talking about and what they advised: